Integralist/integralist.co.uk/content/posts/fastly-varnish.md

 }
 ```

+Effectively it's an empty log message :-/

-If you _do_ provide a log format value, then it could look something like the following:
+If you _do_ provide a log format value, then it _could_ look something like the following:

 ```
 sub vcl_log {